DeathlessMonarch/financial-aid-on-coursera/README.md

 10. **Be patient after submission**
 After submitting, you may have to wait up to two weeks for a decision.
 Check your email regularly, but don't get discouraged if it takes a bit of time.
 Coursera often responds within two weeks.
 Make sure to monitor your inbox for updates, and if approved, be ready to start the course immediately to make the most of the opportunity.

-These tips should help guide you towards writing more thoughtful and effective financial aid applications, improving their chances of success!
+These tips will guide you towards writing more thoughtful and effective financial aid applications, and improve their chances of success!